We Might Soon Talk to Whales: How AI is Decoding Animal Languages

 Potential Risks and Challenges

-While the prospect of communicating with animals is exciting, experts warn of significant ethical concerns and potential misuse of this technology.
-“There are concerns about commercial exploitation,” notes Karen Bakker from the University of British Columbia.
+While the prospect of communicating with animals holds promise, experts warn of significant ethical concerns and potential misuse of this technology.
+"There are concerns about commercial exploitation," notes Karen Bakker from the University of British Columbia.
 For instance, fishing companies might use communication patterns to locate marine life more efficiently, potentially leading to overexploitation.

 Industries that slaughter animals, such as factory farming and commercial fishing, may be incentivized to use artificial intelligence to increase production while ignoring less profitable uses that could decrease animal suffering.
 Companies could also use these technologies to actively harm animals, such as if commercial fishing boats were to broadcast sounds to attract sea life to their nets.